hanjq17/CHORDS/README.md

 - `core_index`, which forces to return the output produced by the `algo.stopping_kwargs.index`-th fastest core.
 We recommend using 1 or 2.
 - `residual`, which adaptively returns the output when the residual falls below certain `algo.stopping_kwargs.threshold`

-For full functionality of the script, please refer to the arguments and their default values (such as the number of inference steps, the resolution of the image, etc.) under the `configs` folder, which will be automatically leveraged by hydra.
+For full functionality of the script, please refer to the arguments and their default values (such as the number of inference steps, the resolution of the image, etc.) under the `configs` folder, which is parsed by hydra.

 We also provide the script for the single-core sequential sampling baseline to facilitate comparison as follows: